Commercial Security Market Size and Share

 By Component: Services Surge as Hardware Commoditises

-Hardware still comprised 67.5% of Commercial security systems market size in 2024, covering cameras, controllers and sensors that anchor any deployment.
+Hardware still comprised 67.5% of the Commercial security market size in 2024, covering cameras, controllers, and sensors that anchor any deployment.
 Price competition and silicon shortages, however, are squeezing margins, pushing vendors to pivot toward services.
-Managed security, design consulting, multi-year maintenance contracts and usage-based cloud storage are rising at an 11.9% CAGR as customers outsource complexity.
+Managed security, design consulting, multi-year maintenance contracts, and usage-based cloud storage are rising at an 11.9% CAGR as customers outsource complexity.
 Software analytics, powered by edge AI chips, extract behavioural patterns and anomaly alerts from raw feeds, creating upsell paths that do not depend on new metal.

 The services uptrend dovetails with cybersecurity demands.
-Continuous vulnerability scans, firmware patches and compliance reporting now fall under service-level agreements.
+Continuous vulnerability scans, firmware patches, and compliance reporting are now included in service-level agreements.
 Johnson Controls’ Metasys 14.0 demonstrates how analytics upgrades are delivered over the air, requiring ongoing subscriptions rather than one-off licences.
-For channel partners, recurring revenue smooths cash flow and raises customer-lifetime value.
-Cloud storage also removes the headache of on-premises RAID refreshes, linking expenditure directly to retention policies and video-analysis intensity.
+For channel partners, recurring revenue smooths cash flow and raises customer lifetime value.
+Cloud storage also eliminates the headache of on-premises RAID refreshes, linking expenditure directly to retention policies and video analysis intensity.

 By End-User Industry: Healthcare Facilities Drive Growth Despite Office Dominance

-Commercial offices held 24.7% of Commercial security systems market share in 2024 as corporate landlords integrated Physical Identity and Access Management suites that span multi-tower campuses.
-Tenants demand cohesive visitor vetting, package-delivery tracking and elevator dispatch, which central software consoles now orchestrate.
-While offices retain scale, healthcare is charting an 11.6% CAGR because hospitals require 24/7 monitoring, staff-safety duress buttons and seamless cross-wing access audits.
+Commercial offices held 24.7% of the Commercial security market share in 2024 as corporate landlords integrated Physical Identity and Access Management suites that span multi-tower campuses.
+Tenants demand cohesive visitor vetting, package delivery tracking, and elevator dispatch, which central software consoles now manage.
+While offices retain scale, healthcare is charting an 11.6% CAGR because hospitals require 24/7 monitoring, staff-safety duress buttons, and seamless cross-wing access audits.
 Regulations governing patient data and narcotic storage further intensify security spending.

 Hospitals are layering IoT sensors onto badge events to track equipment and monitor environmental parameters that influence infection control.
 The blend of life-safety and cybersecurity concerns makes integrated platforms indispensable.
-Retail venues harness cloud VMS to analyse shopper traffic and optimise staffing.
+Retail venues harness cloud-based VMS to analyze shopper traffic and optimize staffing.
 Warehouses embed access readers on forklift charge bays to log operator licences, aligning with OSHA audits.
-Each use case pushes vendors to package sector-specific analytics modules, raising the overall Commercial security systems market value proposition.
+Each use case pushes vendors to package sector-specific analytics modules, thereby raising the overall value proposition of the commercial security systems market.

 Commercial Security Market: Market Share by End-User Industry